ess-dmsc/demax-client/README.md

 ## License

-This project is licensed under the BSD-2 License - see the <a href="">LICENSE.md</a> file for details
+This project is licensed under the BSD-2 License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgements